Joshua Giraldo

 Joshua Giraldo is an American politician.
 He serves as a Democratic member for the 56th district of the Rhode Island House of Representatives.

 Giraldo was born in Central Falls, Rhode Island.
 He attended Roger Williams University and Providence College, where he graduated in 2008.
-In 2020 Giraldo was elected for the 56th district of the Rhode Island House of Representatives, assuming office on March 12, 2020.
+In 2020 Giraldo was elected to the 56th district of the Rhode Island House of Representatives, assuming office on March 12, 2020.